Assad says rapprochement with Turkey does not depend on troop withdrawal - ExBulletin

 Assad says rapprochement with Turkey does not depend on troop withdrawal

-President Bashar al-Assad said on Sunday that the withdrawal of Turkish forces from Syrian territory was not a precondition for a rapprochement between the two neighbors, Agence France-Presse reported.
+DAMASCUS: President Bashar al-Assad said on Sunday that the withdrawal of Turkish forces from his territory was not a precondition for a rapprochement between the two neighbors.

-Turkish President Recep Tayyip Erdogan backed the rebels' initial efforts to overthrow Assad after the country's civil war broke out in 2011, but has changed course in recent years.
+Turkish President Recep Tayyip Erdogan supported the rebels' initial efforts to overthrow Assad after the country's civil war broke out in 2011, but has changed course in recent years.

-Since 2022, senior Syrian and Turkish officials have been meeting for Russian-brokered talks, with Moscow pushing for a détente.

-Turkey considers the Kurdish People's Protection Units (YPG), which dominates the SDF, to be an offshoot of the Kurdistan Workers' Party (PKK), which is considered a terrorist organization by Turkey and its Western allies.
+Turkey considers the Kurdish People's Protection Units (YPG), which dominates the SDF, to be an offshoot of the Kurdistan Workers' Party (PKK), which it considers a terrorist group.

-Assad said later in the month that he was open to meeting with Erdogan, but that it depended on the “content” of the meeting, noting that Turkey's presence in Syria was a key sticking point.
+Assad said later in the month that he was open to meeting with Erdogan, but that it depended on the content of the meetings, noting that Turkey's presence in Syria was a key sticking point.

-The war in Syria began after the crackdown on anti-government protests in 2011 and has left more than 500,000 people dead and displaced millions.

-Turkey hosts around 3.2 million Syrian refugees out of a population of 85 million, according to United Nations data.

 |